GoComputing/Positional-Bias/README.md

 This code allow the reproducibility of the experiments performed for bias detection in recommender systems based on Large Language Models.

-> **Authors**: Carlos Peláez-González, Andrés Herrera-Poyatos, Francisco Herrera Triguero
+> **Authors**: Carlos Peláez-González, Francisco Herrera-Triguero, Andrés Herrera-Poyatos
 >
 > **Conference/Journal**:
 >